Vary the distance along this new hike.

 A short climb over an additional major outlet brings you to another small descent.
 Once past this outlet you will be in an open forest with a steady descent all the way to Bridge Brook Pond.
 The trail ends at a campsite above the pond.
 To approach the pond you will have to scramble down the steep shoreline.

-From the trailhead you will have a flat ski through an open forest, but on a fairly narrow trail.
-This is a relatively new trail that has not been advertised as being open, so it gets much less use that it potentially could.
+From the trailhead you will have a rolling ski through an open forest, but on a fairly narrow trail.

-The trailhead is very difficult to see, especially in winter.
+The trailhead is somewhat difficult to follow in the winter.
 There is no designated parking location for cars, so the trailhead does not stand out.
 With no parking, it can be difficult to get off the road adequately; you may need to scout around for a good location.
-Under most circumstances the shoulder is plowed back far enough to park in the general location.
+Under most circumstances the shoulder is plowed back far enough to park in the general location, and the trail itself does receive some winter use.
+Even so, be prepared to break trail, and have everything you need for a winter emergency.

 This is an easy trek in winter.